Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 This tactile exercise uses Lego bricks to teach the principles of word order in German.
 Students work in pairs by forming the sentences which they also say aloud and translate into Finnish.

-Reactored’s gamified mode helps students who have challenges engaging with learning.
+Reactored’s gamified mode helps especially those students who have challenges engaging with learning.

 Digital language teaching and learning tools, such as Reactored, are particularly important elements of this digital-tactile approach.
 For Heini, such tools provide invaluable help and support for students throughout their learning journeys, enabling them to get both written and spoken feedback.
 As she says: "it's like having a teacher next to them all of the time" - this has the added advantage of enabling her to spend more time with those students who need extra support.